adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 String widgetId = "widgetId_example"; // String | The widget identifier, as returned by the widget creation API or retrieved from the API to fetch widgets.
 String xApiUser = "xApiUser_example"; // String | The userId or email of API caller using the account or group token in the format <b>userid:{userId} OR email:{email}.</b> If it is not specified, then the caller is inferred from the token.
 String xOnBehalfOfUser = "xOnBehalfOfUser_example"; // String | The userId or email in the format <b>userid:{userId} OR email:{email}.</b> of the user that has shared his/her account
 Boolean showHiddenAgreements = true; // Boolean | A query parameter to fetch all the hidden agreements along with the visible agreements.
+Default value is false.
 String cursor = "cursor_example"; // String | Used to navigate through the pages.
 If not provided, returns the first page.
-Integer pageSize = 56; // Integer | Number of intended items in the response page. try {
+Integer pageSize = 56; // Integer | Number of intended items in the response page.
+If not provided, it is decided by the application settings. try {
     WidgetAgreements result = apiInstance.getWidgetAgreements(authorization, widgetId, xApiUser, xOnBehalfOfUser, showHiddenAgreements, cursor, pageSize);
     System.out.println(result);